rubyzip/rubyzip/README.md

 ## Compatibility

 Rubyzip is known to run on a number of platforms and under a number of different Ruby versions.

+### Version 2.3.x

+Rubyzip 2.3 is known to work on MRI 2.4 to 3.1 on Linux and Mac, and JRuby and Truffleruby on Linux.
+There are known issues with Windows which have been fixed on the development branch.
+Please [let us know](https://github.com/rubyzip/rubyzip/pulls) if you know Rubyzip 2.3 works on a platform/Ruby combination not listed here, or [raise an issue](https://github.com/rubyzip/rubyzip/issues) if you see a failure where we think it should work.

+### Next (version 3.0.0)

 Please see the table below for what we think the current situation is.
 Note: an empty cell means "unknown", not "does not work".

 | OS/Ruby | 2.5 | 2.6 | 2.7 | 3.0 | 3.1 | 3.1 +YJIT | Head | Head +YJIT | JRuby 9.3.2.0 | JRuby Head | Truffleruby 21.3.0 | Truffleruby Head |
 |---------|-----|-----|-----|-----|-----|----------|------|-----------|----------------|------------|--------------------|------------------|